NSS-SE-Frontend-Cohort/client-side-mastery/book-2-queen-bee/README.md

 In this first book, you will learn the core, fundamental competencies and habits of mind needed to succeed as a profession software developer.

-> You have 5 days to complete the core chapters.
-Then you will spend 2 days doing the group project.

 ## Core Projects

 | #   | 👸🏽 <br/> Her Majesty, The Queen <br/><sub>(_Guided Tour_)</sub>  | 🌊 🏄🏾‍♂️ <br/> Sequina's Surf Shop <br/><sub>(_Debugging Tour_)</sub> | 🐻 <br/> Björn To Be Wild |